amor71/LiuAlgoTrader/docs/source/Crypto.rst

 Polygon Crypto Data
 -------------------
 Polygon has a good support for Crypto data.
 If you are using Polygon.io you should check which package you are using and if it support Crypto.
-Note that Polygon abbrevates "X." in the name of Crypto pairs - for example BTCUSD would be X.BTCUSD on Polygon.
+Note that Polygon abbrevates "X." in the name of Crypto pairs - for example BTC/USD would be X.BTCUSD on Polygon.
 That may require small modifications if you decide to use Polygon w Gemini (or another exchange)